Gambling Addiction Treatment Programs

 Gambling addicts, who are also known as pathological gamblers, often deny that they have a problem even when their addiction to gambling has reached the point that they have suffered severe financial, personal and social consequences.
 Sometimes, the only true help for gambling addicts is obtained is when the pathological gambler is arrested or otherwise brought to the attention of the criminal justice system.
 This usually happens only after the gambler has committed theft, fraud, or other offenses in order to obtain the funds he or she needs to continue gambling.

-If you or a loved one has become so involved with gambling that it is causing financial distress and debt to build up, you can find the right kind of professional help for gambling addicts by calling our 24-hour help line at (800)660-0896 or by filling out our form so we can help you find a gambling addiction treatment program that rebuilds lives affected by pathological gambling.
+If you or a loved one has become so involved with gambling that it is causing financial distress and debt to build up, you can find the right kind of professional help for gambling addicts by calling our 24-hour help line at 1-888-439-3435 Who Answers? or by filling out our form so we can help you find a gambling addiction treatment program that rebuilds lives affected by pathological gambling.

 How Treatment For Gambling Addicts Works